 You’ll be hard pressed to find a more perfect example of a successful idea borne from looking into the future than Indiegogo.

 Indiegogo, today, is the largest and most popular crowdfunding platform in the world.
-Through our interview with Chief Development Officer and founder Danae Ringelmann, we learned how Ringelmann looked into the future to disrupt an entire industry and changed the world with the advent of crowdfunding.
+Through our interview with Chief Development Officer and founder Danae Ringelmann, we learned how Ringelmann looked into the future to disrupt an entire industry and changed the world with the advent of crowdfunding for business startups.

 As she said: “The SEC (US Securities and Exchange Commission) laws at the time that prevented peopled from investing online.
 But I said, ‘it’s probably time to change the law because the laws were written at a time when technology didn’t exist, the internet didn’t exist, the only time to protect people from risk was not allow them to engage at all.’
 But with technology you could actually limit can expose themselves to.”